mhotchkiss84/open-tracker/README.md

 - View project members functionality added
 - Add members to a project with name filter added
 - User create issue/ticket functionality added
+- Users can edit issue tickets and mark as complete
+- Project managers can mark an issue as reviewed
+- Project managers can assign a user to an issue